gretelai/navigator-helpers/README.md

 # Navigator Helpers 🚀

-Gretel Navigator is a compound AI-based system for generating high quality synthetic data generation that can be used for training AI and LLMs.
-Navigator leverages techniques such as diverse instruction and response generation, and an AI alignment process to iteratively enhance data quality.
-The system integrates multiple LLMs in a co-teaching and self-improvement process, generating diverse and high-quality synthetic instructions, responses, and leverages evaluations for quality, adherence, toxicity, and bias.
+Gretel Navigator is a compound AI-based system for generating high-quality synthetic data that can be used for training AI and LLMs.
+Navigator leverages techniques such as diverse text generation and an AI alignment process to iteratively enhance data quality.
+The system integrates multiple LLMs in a co-teaching and self-improvement process, generating diverse and high-quality synthetic texts while considering quality, adherence, toxicity, and bias.

 ## Installation